 International mutual funds have grown in popularity among investors in recent years.
 These are generally fund of funds (FoFs) that allow our country’s investors access to overseas markets.

 These mutual funds offer an easy way to invest in foreign markets.
 Individuals without in-depth knowledge of securities can invest in these mutual fund schemes.
 They have to purchase units of these schemes, and the fund manager will do the rest.
 Let us look at some of the best international mutual funds for 2022.

 What Is an International Mutual Fund?

 Also known as overseas or foreign funds, international funds invest in markets outside India.
-They have a portfolio comprising equities, debt funds, ETFs (Exchange Traded Funds), or mutual funds of other countries.
+They have a portfolio comprising equities, debt funds, ETFs (Exchange Traded Funds), or foreign mutual funds.
 These mutual funds may also invest in GDRs (Global Depositary Receipts) and ADRs (American Depository Receipts) of Indian companies.

 International funds have become a popular investment option in recent years due to the volatility of the local markets.
 Many investors have turned to foreign markets to increase the diversification of their portfolios.
-It is quite effective as the performance of global markets does not directly correlate with Indian markets.
+It is quite effective as the performance of global markets or global mutual funds does not directly correlate with Indian markets.

 However, these funds are generally riskier as it is hard to understand other countries’ economies and market movements.
 Unpredictable foreign exchange rates and macroeconomic factors may impose additional risks on your investments.
 To find the best international mutual funds for your needs, you must assess your risk appetite and financial goals.